-Federal and state laws and regulations assign responsibility and authority to the Department to bring administrative actions against providers, recipients and others who engage in fraudulent, abusive and/or other incorrect practices.
+Federal and state laws and regulations assign responsibility and authority to the Department to bring administrative actions against providers, beneficiaries, and others who engage in fraudulent, abusive and/or other incorrect practices.

-Enforcement/Sanctions
+Sanctions

-To ensure the quality, quantity, and need for services, Medicaid payments may be reviewed either prior to or after payment is made by the Bureau.
+To ensure the quality, quantity, and need for services, Medicaid payments may be reviewed either prior to or after payment is made by the Bureau of Health Services Financing (BHSF).
 Administrative sanctions may be imposed against any Medicaid provider who does not comply with laws, rules, regulations, or policies.

-Sanctions refer to administrative actions taken by the Bureau against a provider.
+Sanctions refer to administrative actions taken by BHSF against a provider.
 Sanctions are designed to remedy inefficient and/or illegal practices that do not comply with the Department's policies and procedures, statutes, and regulations.